maximesalomon/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+`describe()` is used as a header to bundle tests together whereas `it()` is mostly used for unit test.

-1. What is the point of `Test Driven Development`?
+2. What is the point of `Test Driven Development`?
 What do you think about this approach?

+`Test Driven Development` or TDD is a processs where you write tests for your code before you actually write your code.
+Your goal as a developer is to then make your code pass the tests.
+This enables you to make sure your code is fuctional ad meets the requirements before adding onto it.

+I like TDD because it forces you to have a clear idea of what needs to be build and how before writing any code.
+It helps me think better.
+However, it is time cosuming and I'm wondering if I would use TDD if I had a very limited timeframe to work with.

-1. Mention three types of automated tests.
+3. Mention three types of automated tests.

+The 3 types of automated tests are Unit Testing, Functional Testing, and Integration Testing.

 ## Project Set Up